sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 Your chains snap, instantly cleaved in two.

-Your eyes snap back open as you fall the 3 feet to the ground, your legs immediately buckling, and your arms searing with pain now that they aren't numb from being pulled upward for so long.
+Your eyes snap back open as you fall the 3 feet to the stony floor, your legs immediately buckling, and your arms searing with pain now that they aren't numb from being pulled upward for so long.
 You choke back a few deep breaths amidst a stream of curses, seeing the now broken chains around your wrists.
 "F-fuh... fuckin' hell...
 Nearly pissed myself, give a guy a fuckin' warning next time."

 Susie allows herself a snort at the profanity sprouting from the chaos jester's mouth.
 "Okay, fine, yeah, that's not him.
 So if you're in *his* body, where's *your* body?"